ankitbodar001/Projects/README.md

 ## Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License
-This project is licensed under the https://chat.openai.com/c/LICENSE.
-You can modify this template according to your specific project requirements.
-Don't forget to include a `LICENSE` file if you decide to use a different license for your project.